Between Citizens and the State: The Bureaucratic Transaction Costs That Sustain Clientelism

 (paper)

-Breaking the Clientelist Feedback Loop: Evidence from a Field Experiment in the Yucatan Peninsula
+Breaking the Clientelist Feedback Loop: Evidence from a Field Experiment in the Yucatan Peninsula (Invited to Revise and Resubmit at American Journal of Political Science.)

 Abstract: Across the electoral cycle, individuals rely on clientelist intermediaries because they face high bureaucratic transaction costs when claiming welfare benefits.
 However, relying on intermediaries inhibits individuals from gaining useful bureaucratic experience and know-how, further entrenching their dependency on this clientelist system.
 A large-scale field experiment in rural Mexico that reduces the costliness of claiming social programs by providing a facilitator trained to assist citizens in the application process tests this argument.
 I find that reducing bureaucratic transaction costs nearly doubled the number of claims made through non-clientelist avenues.
 Treatment also weakened the belief that entitlements must be reciprocated with political support and diminished approval of quid-pro-quo exchanges, two key norms that sustain clientelism.
 Finally, the intervention reduced partisan identification, especially with traditionally clientelist parties.
 An important implication of this paper is that reducing the costs that citizens face in interacting with the state can weaken clientelism and bolster individuals' political autonomy.